IMartinMenendez/FinalProject/README.md

 ### Edge

-It will call all other events and will be the only contact from the front end.
+It will call all other events and will be the only contact from the front end, and responsible to call the right service to get the information.

+### Architecture

 ![Dibujo sin título (1)](https://user-images.githubusercontent.com/79365505/145862868-b12fd9e1-e9b2-474c-99cf-32dce93a1cf4.png)